lee-jason/lee-jason.github.io/source/_posts/2015-03-30-practical-programming-practice-services.markdown

 Each question has tags associated with them describing what methods of programming you'll use to solve the problem.
 These tags often give a hint on what to do to solve the problem which is kind of a problem since people look at these tags as extra meta information to give them a lead.
 I often like to come into a problem blind and find out myself what to do in order to get to a solution.

 <h3>Overall</h3>
-Overall I think its actually a really neat service.
+Overall I think it's actually a really neat service.
 Like I said earlier, I've learned so much more about JavaScript than I ever would have if I were to just continue working on my own projects.
 I'm definitely going to use it again when I delve into Python.

 <h2>LeetCode OJ</h2>
 <a href="https://leetcode.com/">LeetCode OJ</a> is all about the algorithms.
 There are no pretenses, you're going to be solving very straightforward problems that have very defined lower bounds in terms of space and memory.
 These problems will often test cases on all edges of the spectrum and will only accept answers that meet the lowest bound limitation.
 Your preferred language is just a means to work around an algorithm.
 At the end of each problem, Leetcode ranks you up against your peers by how quickly your code executed.